uber-go/fx/docs/src/index.md

     By using Fx-managed singletons,
     you can eliminate global state from your application.
-    With Fx, you don't have to rely on `init()` functions for setup, instead relying on Fx's to manage the lifecycle of your application.
+    With Fx, you don't have to rely on `init()` functions for setup, instead relying on Fx to manage the lifecycle of your application.

 - **Reduce boilerplate**